Employer Insights

 Restrictions on Hours Worked for Emancipated Minors

-Emancipated minors do not have any restrictions on hours worked.
-They also do not need any parental authorization form.
+Emancipated minors do not have any restrictions on hours worked, nor does he or she need any parental authorization form.

 However, employers must still have a minor work permit and must adhere to the restrictions on duties and occupations performed.